 How much gold is in a dental crown?

-Dental crowns are made from a variety of materials.
-Different types of crowns include porcelain or ceramic, PFM (porcelain-fused-to metal), zirconia, composite resin, and metal.
+Dental crowns can be made from a variety of materials.
+Different types include porcelain, ceramic, PFM (porcelain-fused-to metal), zirconia, composite resin, and metal.

 Many dental crowns contain some form of precious metal, such gold, silver, platinum or palladium.
 But this varies widely depending on the type of crown you have, and some crowns contain much more precious metal than others.